tonyephy/eVoteSystem/README.md

 # Kenyan Elections 2024 - IEBC Electronic Voting System
-To include your project link in the README, you can add a "Live Demo" section.
-Here’s how to update it:

----

-# Kenyan Elections 2024 - IEBC Electronic Voting System

 This project is a web-based electronic voting system for the 2024 Kenyan elections, supporting a streamlined voting flow through different election positions (President, Governor, Senator, and MP).
 It provides users with a secure and interactive voting experience.